 In the Summer following the first year, students are required to complete an internship (from 6 to 8 weeks).
-The internship carries zero US credits and 6 ECTS (non-teaching) credits toward the Austrian degree.
+The internship carries 3 US credits toward the U.S. degree and 6 ECTS (non-teaching) credits toward the Austrian degree.
 Other terms and conditions of the internship are regulated in a separate document.

-In the Winter term of the second year students must propose a thesis research topic and start working on their MA thesis with the help of their supervisor(s).
+In the Winter term of the second-year students must propose a thesis research topic and start working on their MA thesis with the help of their supervisor(s).
 The Spring term of the second year is devoted solely to thesis work.
 At the end of the second year, students submit their MA thesis and defend it in an oral exam.